Danko-Lab/clipnet/README.md

 The output hdf5 file will contain two datasets: "track" and "quantity".
 The track output of the model is a length 1000 vector (500 plus strand concatenated with 500 minus strand) representing the predicted base-resolution profile/shape of initiation.
 The quantity output represents the total PRO-cap quantity on both strands.

 We note that the track node was not optimized for quantity prediction.
-As a result, the sum of the track node is not well correlated with the quantity prediction and anot a good predictor of the total quantity of initiation.
+As a result, the sum of the track node is not well correlated with the quantity prediction and not a good predictor of the total quantity of initiation.
 We therefore recommend rescaling the track predictions to sum to the quantity prediction.
 For example:

 ```python
 import h5py